hmillerbakewell/personal-values-compare/README.md

 The list of values and definitions are stored as `Definitions`, and the logic for determining which question to ask next is in `ValuesGame`.

+## Versioning

+Notable changes are given a new version number, but this is mostly hidden from the user.
+Specific versions can be linked by replacing the "/latest/" part of the URL with the version number.